Student assistant jobs in Springfield, OH - 415 jobs

 Employment Type Benefits:

-Full Time benefits such as medical, dental, vision insurance, paid vacation, paid holidays, sick/personal time and tuition discounts at ELC and MCS.
+Full Time with benefits such as medical, dental, and vision insurance, paid vacation and holidays, sick and personal time.
+Tuition discount for Early Learning Center and Middletown Christian Schools.

 Employee Referral Bonus